-In addition to the Graduate Office regulations, the following regulations are specific to the Department of Mathematical Sciences.
+In addition to the Office of Graduate and Professional Education regulations, the following regulations are specific to the Department of Mathematical Sciences.
 Except where noted otherwise, students seeking a waiver of any these regulations must petition the Graduate Studies Committee.

-- 1. Students receiving financial support through Graduate Assistantships (GA), Research Assistantships (RA), Teaching Assistantships (TA), or departmental or university fellowships must observe the following course registration conditions each semester until reaching sustaining (candidacy) status: - a) A minimum of nine credits of graded coursework (not as "listener") is required. - b) No more than nine credits of graded coursework may be taken without the permission of the Graduate Director.
+- 1. Students receiving financial support through Graduate Assistantships (GA), Research Assistantships (RA), Teaching Assistantships (TA), or departmental or university fellowships must observe the following course registration conditions each semester until reaching sustaining (candidacy) status: - a) A minimum of nine credits of graded coursework (not as "listener") is required. - b) No more than nine credits of graded coursework may be taken without the permission of the Director of Graduate Studies.
 Students are permitted to register as "listener" for up to three credits beyond the nine graded credits. - 2.
-Students receiving financial support through Graduate Assistantships (GA), Research Assistantships (RA), Teaching Assistantships (TA), and departmental or university fellowships may not be enrolled in any other degree program, at the University of Delaware or elsewhere, while receiving such support. - 3.
-Students receiving support through Graduate Assistantships or Teaching Assistantships must perform all required duties satisfactorily, as determined by the Associate Chair of the department or his/her designee.
+Students receiving financial support through (GA), (RA), (TA), and departmental or university fellowships may not be enrolled in any other degree program, at the University of Delaware or elsewhere, while receiving such support. - 3.
+Students receiving support through Gas or TAs must perform all required duties satisfactorily, as determined by the Associate Chair of the department or his/her designee.